Lamb and bean casserole is a warming one pot meal that’s perfect for winter. Full of flavour and fragrant with spices to keep out the cold.

 - 1 carrot (peeled and diced)

 - 2 cloves garlic (peeled and chopped)

 - 1 tsp cumin (ground)

 - 1/2 tsp hot paprika or chipotle powder

 - 500 ml lamb or chicken stock

-- 2 x 400g cans of beans - rinsed and drained - I used black eyed beans and borlotti
+- 2 cans beans (800g, rinsed and drained - I used black eyed beans and borlotti)

-- Melt the dripping in a heavy casserole and add the lamb in batches and fry until starting to brown.
-Once browned remove the lamb from the casserole put onto a plate.
+- Melt the dripping in a heavy casserole and add the lamb in batches, Fry until starting to brown.
+Once browned, remove the lamb from the casserole and set aside on a plate a plate.